So, you are interested to become a graduate student in my lab? Great, I’m always looking for outstanding students!

 - DO pay attention to spelling, grammar, and formatting in your e-mail.

 - DO your homework and show that you are really interested.
 Your e-mail should clearly demonstrate that you have spent enough time exploring our research area.
 Tell me what you are bringing to the table and how you will contribute to our research mission.
-It’s really your job to make a case that you will be the perfect team member for what we do.
+It’s your job to make a case that you are the perfect team member for what we do.
+Simply saying that you are interested in our research or that you share common interests won’t get you far.
+I’m interested in students who can contribute.

 - DON’T apply if do not meet the requirements to be admitted to the ECE graduate program.